Digital Adoption and Cyber Security: An Analysis of Canadian Businesses

-\paragraph*{Tuning Parameter Selection.} In the empirical analysis and the small Monte Carlo simulations below, the logit Lasso model \texttt{svyLLasso} is fitted using the \texttt{R} package \texttt{glmnet}.
-For the tuning parameter \( \lambda \), we use the package’s default value, determined by 10-fold cross-validation with the loss function \texttt{auc} (area under the ROC curve).
+\paragraph*{Tuning Parameter Selection.} In both the empirical analysis and the small Monte Carlo simulations below, the logit Lasso procedure \texttt{svy LLasso} is fitted using the \texttt{R} package \texttt{glmnet}.
+For the tuning parameter \( \lambda \), we use the package’s default value, which is selected via 10-fold cross-validation using the loss function \texttt{auc} (area under the ROC curve).

-\paragraph*{Average marginal effect in the logit model.} We report the marginal effects (ME) for each variable along with the coefficient estimates for logit models in the tables.
+\paragraph*{Average Marginal Effect in the Logit Model.} We report the marginal effects (ME) for each variable along with the coefficient estimates for logit models in the tables.
 Let $\Lambda(z) = \exp(z)/(1 + \exp(z))$ be the logistic distribution function.
 For a dummy regressor $\tilde{x}_{ij}$, where $j = 1, \dots, p$ and $i = 1, \dots, n$, the ME is defined as:

 Given the survey weights $\{w_i\}_{i=1}^n$ corresponding to the observations $\{(y_i, x_i')'\}_{i=1}^n$, the AME of the $j$-th regressor is given by:

 where $\theta_0$ is the true parameter value, and the expectation is with respect to the regressors' distribution.
 An estimator for $\text{AME}_j$ is: